overture-stack/.github/standards/02-Software/01-Readme.md

 |[Stage](https://github.com/overture-stack/stage)| A React-based front-data portal UI |
 |[Lyric](https://github.com/overture-stack/lyric)| A data-agnostic tabular data submission system |
 |[Lectern](https://github.com/overture-stack/lectern)| A simple web browser UI that integrates Ego and Arranger |

+If you'd like to get started using our platform [check out our quickstart guides](https://main--overturedev.netlify.app/guides/getting-started)

+## Funding Acknowledgement

+Overture is supported by grant #U24CA253529 from the National Cancer Institute at the US National Institutes of Health, and additional funding from Genome Canada, the Canada Foundation for Innovation, the Canadian Institutes of Health Research, Canarie, and the Ontario Institute for Cancer Research.
 ``````

 </details>